Applications for peer tutors for fall 2019 are now open. Apply today.

 Peer tutors provide individual and small group tutoring sessions in subjects the tutor has attained a grade of A- or better.
 Peer tutors work with a wide spectrum of the student population.
-The Undergraduate Studies tutor functions as a guide and coach to assist students in becoming successful, independent learners.
+The Academic Success tutor functions as a guide and coach to assist students in becoming successful, independent learners.
 The tutor supports students in developing appropriate learning attitudes, behaviors, and understanding of content material.
 Tutors integrate effective study and learning strategies to maximize the tutee’s potential for academic progress and success.
 As a member of the tutor team, tutors maintain ongoing communication with the coordinator of the tutor program.
 Preference is given for tutors who can tutor at least 2 of the courses in which we offer tutoring.
 A list of courses we offer can be found here.

-- Tutor students in specific course material and integrate study and learning strategies to promote independent learning during one-on-one or drop-in settings for at least 5 but up to 10 hours per week.
+- Tutor students in specific course material while integrating study and learning strategies to promote independent learning during one-on-one or drop-in settings for at least 5 but up to 10 hours per week.